-While western medicine has a time and a place, and to be sure I’m grateful to be an M.D. who can prescribe pharmaceuticals when needed, too often it is assumed that they are the only solution.
-When it comes to Hashimoto’s and hypothyroidism, the right dose of the right medication can make a world of difference in how a woman feels!
-But the thing with these medications is that while they provide a missing element- thyroid hormones – they don’t actually do anything to nourish, heal, or boost the thyroid's health.
+While western medicine has a time and a place, and to be sure I'm grateful to be an M.D. who can prescribe pharmaceuticals when needed, too often it is assumed that they are the only solution.
+When it comes to Hashimoto's and hypothyroidism, the right dose of the right medication can make a world of difference in how a woman feels!
+But the thing with these medications is that while they provide a missing element – thyroid hormones – they don't actually do anything to nourish, heal, or boost the thyroid's health.
 That's where thyroid supplements come in.

 The thyroid gland requires specific vitamins and minerals to function at its best.
 What's more, the right supplements can make a world of difference in the health of your thyroid tissue.

 The Right Thyroid Supplements Can Make a Huge Difference

 It is possible for many people to improve thyroid hormone levels and lower thyroid antibodies without medication – or to augment levels even if you are on medication.
 I personally have seen patients’ antibodies go from well over a 1000 down to as low as the 40s – close to normal – and the need for medication doses be significantly reduced.
 However, there’s definitely a time and place for thyroid medication, which I also sometimes prescribe in my medical practice.
 Research suggests that certain supplements – nutrients and herbs – can reduce thyroid antibodies, improve free T3 and free T4 levels (thyroid hormone) levels, and stabilize TSH – all markers that thyroid health is improving.
 If these labs look like a foreign language to you, click here.